midnightntwrk/midnight-wallet/README.md

   with Scala JS and JVM.
 This is achieved by using a WASM ledger package on JS and JNR interfaces on JVM.
 The module hides the complexity of different platforms and enables Scala clients work with idiomatic Scala.
+- `integration-tests` - All tests that require an external service to work

 `wallet-engine` uses [yarn](https://classic.yarnpkg.com) under the hood to fetch npm dependencies via [ScalablyTyped](https://scalablytyped.org), so you will find `package.json`,